Alvinza/vinkid-beatz/README.md

 3. **Login**: Existing users can log in to access additional features, such as purchasing beats.
 4. **Purchase Beats**: Add desired beats to the cart and proceed to checkout via Stripe for secure payment.

+---

 ## Navigation

-The application consists of 9 pages, accessible through a user-friendly navigation bar:
+The application consists of **9 main pages**, accessible through a user-friendly navigation bar:

 - **Home**: Overview of the beat store.
 - **Beats**: Browse and play available beats.